FoodyFood/virtual-saas-control-plane/README.md

 Tenant – The tenant service provides a way to centralize the policies, attributes, and state of tenants.
 The key is that tenants are not individual users.
 In fact, a tenant is likely associated with many users.

-User – Adding users to the identity store, making sure they have the relevant claims like tier, tenant_id etc.
+User – Adding users to the identity store, making sure they have the relevant claims like tenant_id.

 Identity – SaaS systems need a clear way to connect users to tenants that will bring tenant context to the authentication and authorization experience of their solutions.
-Identity is where the users will log in typically this is handles by Okta or Cognito, but in this case I added a mock service for completeness.
+Identity is where the users will log in typically this is handled by Okta or Cognito, but in this case I added a mock service for completeness.

 Billing – As part of adopting SaaS, organizations often embrace new billing models.
 They may also explore integration with third-party billing providers.
 This core service is largely focused on supporting